 How long do cinder blocks last?

 A cinder block can generally last a good while.
-The average lifespan of a typical 8″x8″x16″ cinder block is about 100 years.
-Improper handling, constant exposure to harsh conditions, and inconsistent care can lower a cinder block’s lifespan.
+The average lifespan of a typical 8 inch x 8 inch x 16 inch cinder block is about 100 years.
+However, improper handling, constant exposure to harsh conditions, and inconsistent care can lower a cinder block’s lifespan.

 Can you paint cinder blocks?

-Yes, you can paint on cinder blocks.
-In fact, it is highly recommended to use a weather-resistant latex and acrylic paint for cinder blocks because it prevents the cinder block from major damages as well as give any space a pop of color and atmosphere.
+Yes, you can paint cinder blocks.
+In fact, it is highly recommended that one use a weather-resistant latex and acrylic paint on cinder blocks to help prolong their life.

 What are cinder blocks made from?

-Depending on if a cinder block is of high-density or low-density, the components in the aggregate may vary.
-If a cinder block is of high-density, the cast concrete is mixed with an aggregate that usually contains sand and fine gravel.
-If a cinder block is of low-density, the cast concrete is mixed with an aggregate that usually contains industrial wastes such as fly ash or bottom ash.
-Regardless if the cinder block is high-density or low-density, the “recipes” for both types of cinder blocks require cast concrete and an aggregate.
+If a cinder block is low-density, the cast concrete is mixed with an aggregate that usually contains industrial wastes such as fly ash or bottom ash.
+Regardless whether if the cinderblock is high- or low-density, the “recipes” for both types of cinder blocks require cast concrete and an aggregate, where the aggregate is a type of ash or sand and fine gravel.

 How are cinder blocks made?